 Frittata with Oven-Dried Tomatoes and Cheddar

 The boldly flavored tomatoes, fresh basil and browned eggs make this frittata a masterful presentation.
 Oven-dried tomatoes are easy to make and create an immense flavor sensation.
-Your servings will depend on the crowd - whether you're serving it as a main dish or as part of several other items in a buffet brunch.

 - 1 red onion, thinly sliced Add to list